Recruitment of Academic Staff at Aarhus School of Architecture

 The use of shortlisting is indicated in the position advertisement.

-The Rector appoints the members of an assessment committee, including a chairman of the committee.
-The final composition of the committee is not finally decided on until after the application deadline has expired when any impartiality issues can be clarified.
+The composition of the committee and experts is not finally decided on until after the application deadline has expired, when any impartiality issues can be clarified.
+Applicants whose applications are chosen for assessment (shortlisted) are informed about the composition of the committee.

 The Assessment Committee is required to perform an academic assessment of all shortlisted applicants.